A New Study May Forever Change the Way We Train Our Dogs

 The Agility Dog and the MRI Studies

 What may this mean for the agility dog?
-Well, it's hard to say at this point, but we already know that using training methods that are harsh slow our dogs down in a sport designed for speed.
-Dogs who are trained using methods that are too harsh for their personalities will slow down as they become more careful to avoid punishment.
+Well, it's hard to say at this point, but we already know that using harsh training methods slow our dogs down in a sport designed for speed.
+Dogs who are trained using methods that are too harsh for their personalities will slow down as they carefully avoid punishment.
 With potentially new, positive training methods available to us, we could learn how to better motivate our dogs and even how to have more fun with them on the agility course.
 Maybe someday in the far distant future, we will have cheap, portable devices to help us watch our dogs' brains light up or not light up as we introduce different potential motivators.
 This would help us easily find the "just right" reward for each individual dog.

-It will be very exciting to watch as this new technology changes how we train our dogs.
+It will be very exciting to watch as this new technology changes.
 We may well be on the brink of a new era in dog training, leaving behind the old "break the will" training methods of the late 1800s for good.

 In the future, the MRI machine may be viewed as the liberator of the canine.